Nominate your Leeds healthcare hero for the Yorkshire Evening Post Health Awards 2019

 “On behalf of Sovereign Health Care, I wish all nominees the very best of luck.”

-Also in health: Mum heartbroken after six-year-old Wakefield boy suddenly paralysed by rare condition
+Also in health: Mum heartbroken after six-year-old boy suddenly paralysed by rare condition

 To make a nomination in any of the categories, visit dedicated Yorkshire Evening Post Health Awards website.